What Type of React Component Keeps Track of State

 Initial rendering of a component is done when a component has its pristine, undiluted state values, just like the Card component, its initial render is when the mouseover event is yet to be triggered.
 Re-rendering of a component is done in a component when one of its local states or props have been updated, this causes the component to call its render method to display the latest elements based on the state update.

-function to update the state negating the previous value of the toggled state.
+In the Card component, the mousemove event handler calls the handleToggleBody function to update the state negating the previous value of the toggled state.

-state update function.
+We can see this scenario in the handleToggleBody function calling the setToggled state update function.
 This causes the function to be called every time the event is triggered.

 Storing State Values In A Variable